 A.J.
-Hackett is the biggest name in the bungy biz, operating jumps all around the world, including the world’s tallest bungee jump in Macau which stands 764 feet above the ground.
+Hackett is the biggest name in the bungy business, operating jumps all around the world, including the world’s tallest bungee jump in Macau which stands 764 feet above the ground.
 Naturally, as bungy jumping grew in popularity, other extreme activities were developed and followed suit.
-Enter the canyon swing, a large gravity-powered pendulum that drops people into a canyon and lets them swing back and forth.
+Enter the jungle swing, a large gravity-powered pendulum that drops people into the jungle and lets them swing back and forth.

-After some peer pressure, I agreed to do the canyon swing they had there.
-In fact, not only did I do the canyon swing but I got to do it with AJ himself.
+After some peer pressure, I agreed to do the jungle swing they had there.
+In fact, not only did I do the jungle swing but I got to do it with AJ himself.
 How could I say no to that?

-While the video below doesn’t have the quality, it definitely shows you want you can expect when you do a canyon swing in Cairns:
+While the video below doesn’t have the quality, it definitely shows you want you can expect when you do a jungle swing in Cairns:

-How to Bungy Jump and Cayon Swing in Cairns: Logistics
+How to Bungy Jump and Jungle Swing in Cairns: Logistics

 The Cairns location is actually A.J.
 Hackett’s favorite place to hang out.
-They have built an impressive setup, offering 16 different styles of jumping, including the ability to jump blindfolded or to jump from a BMX bike.
-There’s a bar on site, and the place is open all day so you can book multiple jumps.
+They have built an impressive setup, offering 16 different styles of jumping, including the ability to jump blindfolded or from a BMX bike.
+There’s a bar on-site, and the place is open all day so you can book multiple jumps.

-Single jumps start at 159 AUD for adults and 139 AUD for students and children ages 10-14.
-For an additional 99 AUD, you can also purchase photos and video (including POV footage) of your jump.
-The canyon swing is 129 AUD for adults and 69 AUD for children and students.
+Single jumps start at 99 AUD ($70 USD).
+For an additional 129 AUD ($92 USD), you can also purchase photos and video (including POV footage) of your jump.
+The jungle swing is 79 AUD ($56 USD).

 Book Your Trip to Australia: Logistical Tips and Tricks